GlenCarpenter/image_processor/README.md

 2. Install Python dependencies with GPU support
 3. Build the frontend

+**macOS/Linux user:**

+Currently not supported due to incompatibilities with Pydantic, this will be fixed on a later release.

 ### Manual Setup

 If you prefer to set up manually or need more control: